-3.1.4 Audit Closure
+3.1.4 Audit closure

-Once data is collected and analysed, the water balance of input flow rates into the building is compared with the water output flow rates discharged, within a predetermined tolerance rate or error margin.
+Once data is collected and analysed, the water going into the building can be compared to the water going out, within a predetermined tolerance rate or error margin.
 Such balance is extremely helpful to describe water usage and flow patterns.
 It also allows the identification of potential water overuse or abuse, and is able to detect hidden leakage within the plumbing.